Ludovico Einaudi Fan Guide

 Frequently Asked Questions

 What time does Ludovico Einaudi typically take the stage?
-Doors for The O2 Arena typically open around 1.5 to 2 hours before the main performance.
-If there’s an opening act, they usually start about 30-45 minutes after doors open.
-Ludovico Einaudi himself generally takes the stage approximately 1.5 to 2 hours after doors, so expect his performance to begin around 8:30 PM - 9:00 PM.
-The concert usually concludes around 10:30 PM - 11:00 PM.
+Doors for The O2 Arena typically open 90 minutes to 2 hours before the advertised show start time.
+While there might not be an official opening act, Einaudi usually takes the stage approximately 1.5 to 2 hours after doors open.
+The concert itself generally runs for around 2 hours, including a brief intermission, concluding by 10:30 PM to 11:00 PM.

 Top Tips for Ludovico Einaudi at The O2 Arena